By DANIEL J. LEONARD

 As far as choosing a refrigerator goes, there are basically three or four common designs out there and each has their own set of pros and cons.
 Let’s look at a few:

-B) The somewhat Classic ‘Frige on top, freezer on the bottom’ model: Similar to the model above, the thing to keep in mind with this one is how strong the bottom shelf inside the refrigerator compartment on top is (can they support at least 100 lbs?), and since cold air falls, energy has to be used to pump the cold air from the freezer compartment on the bottom to the top.
+B) The somewhat Classic ‘Frige on top, freezer on the bottom’ model: Similar to the model above, the thing to keep in mind with this one is how strong the bottom shelf inside the refrigerator compartment on top is (can they support at least 100 lbs?), and since cold air falls, energy has to be used to pump the cold air from the freezer compartment on the bottom to the top which uses more energy.
 Between those two worries, the ability to support the weight of the fermentors is probably the more critical, which means you might need to build a support structure.
-Personally, I'm too lazy for all that, so I'd either just risk it if I were stuck with this style of frige, or skip this model altogether.
+Personally, I'm too lazy for all that, so I'd personally either just risk not building a support shelf if I were stuck with this style of frige, or skip this model altogether.

 C) The Chest Freezer: A favorite among homebrewers, especially for those with kegging systems, a chest freezer offers two main benefits: (1) space maximization inside the unit, and (2) energy conservation.
 Because there are no shelves in a chest freezer, you can snuggly fit multiple carboys or corny kegs inside the unit.
 And since cold air falls, you lose less cold air when opening a chest freezer as compared to an upright unit, thus saving you money and energy, which are basically the same thing according to my Special Theory of Financial Relativity: E = $2